rust-lang/rust/src/doc/rustc-dev-guide/src/building/compiler-documenting.md

   ```

   First,
-  the compiler and rustdoc get built to make sure everything is okay,
+  the compiler gets built to make sure rustdoc compiles,
-  and then it documents the files.
+  then that newly-built rustdoc is used to document the components.

 - Much like running individual tests or building specific components,
   you can build just the documentation you want: